csbhr/OpenUtility/README.md

 network = None  # Please define the model cal_parmeters(network)
 ```
-- You can also calculate more properties of model, including Params、Memory、MAdd、Flops、MemR+W
+- You can also calculate more properties of model: Params, Memory, MAdd, Flops, etc.
-- We use Swall0w's tools [Swall0w/torchstat](https://github.com/Swall0w/torchstat)
+- We use Swall0w's tools [Swall0w/torchstat](https://github.com/Swall0w/torchstat).
 - You should first run the commands to install torchstat:
 ```shell script
 cd ./torchstat